ksallin/pcty/README.md

 You are a data scientist in early stages of developing a chatbot that helps HR practitioners find relevant legislative information from a collection of articles.
 As of now, there is only a search and prompt filtering component.
 When a user submits a question (e.g., "What is the 401K limit for 2025?"), the bot returns the most relevant article title from a knowledge base if the question passes all prompt filtering criteria.
-The Vendor to be used and the prompt filtering criteria are defined in constants.py.

 # Your objective
 Run the `evaluation.py` script to assess the application’s current performance.
 We suspect that silent bugs in the